Uri D. Herscher: Hebrew Union College–Jewish Institute of Religion

-In 1975 he was appointed professor of American Jewish history and executive vice president and dean of the faculty of the College-Institute, overseeing its campuses in Cincinnati, Los Angeles, New York, and Jerusalem.
+As a graduate student, Herscher served as National Dean of Admissions of Hebrew Union College–Jewish Institute of Religion.
+In 1975, he was named professor of American Jewish history and executive vice president and dean of the faculty, a position he held for twenty years (1975–1995).
+In his role as Dean, Herscher oversaw Hebrew Union campuses in Cincinnati, Los Angeles, New York, and Jerusalem.